wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--enable-browser-proxying`: Run as a browser proxy.
 See browser-proxying.

+`--ca-keystore`: A key store containing a root Certificate Authority private key and certificate that can be used to sign generated certificates when browser proxying https.
+Defaults to `$HOME/.wiremock/ca-keystore.jks`.

+`--ca-keystore-password`: Password to the ca-keystore, if something other than "password".

+`--ca-keystore-type`: Type of the ca-keystore, if something other than `jks`.

 `--trust-all-proxy-targets`: Trust all remote certificates when running as a browser proxy and proxying HTTPS traffic.